 Leading 4-1 from the first leg, Barcelona were cruising to the Champions League semi-finals.

 Roma pulled one back in the first half of the return fixture, but even then their prospects seemed bleak – until a second was scored on the hour and there was the sense that something special was on the cards.

 In the 82nd minute, Kostas Manolas headed in from a corner to send Roma through on away goals.
 Drury’s commentary is a thing of beauty.

 Commentary that will make your hairs stand on end, on a night when more Roman history was made 🇮🇹

 Only sport can make you feel like this… pic.twitter.com/UG0KV2CIdA

 — Football on BT Sport (@btsportfootball) April 11, 2018

 This may have to go down as the most iconic piece of commentary ever in the Premier League.

 Ten-man Chelsea are clinging on to an away-goal lead for dear life with everyone camped inside their own box.

-That is, until Fernando Torres crept upfield unnoticed, ending up on the end of a clearance, 50-yards from goal, with only Victor Valdes to beat.
+That is until Fernando Torres creeps upfield unnoticed, ending up on the end of a clearance, 50-yards from goal, with only Victor Valdes to beat.